Zona de identificação

 The mandate of the Canadian Architectural Archives is to collect the work of Canadian architects and architectural firms of regional, national, and international significance.

-The Canadian Architectural Archives is one of three units in Archives and Special Collection, Libraries and Cultural Resources.
+The Canadian Architectural Archives is one of five units in Archives and Special Collection, Libraries and Cultural Resources.

 Políticas de gestão e entrada de documentos

 Architectural collections focus on Canadian architecture and emphasize the total documentation of an architectural firm and architectural and design practice.
 Collections are mainly acquired by donation and may include drawings, textual records, photographs, models, and oral history tapes and transcripts.

 The Canadian Architectural Archives is located in the LEED Gold certified Taylor Family Digital Library with holdings in state-of-the-art storage facilities in both the Taylor Family Digital Library (TFDL) and the High Density Library (HDL).